Disclaimer and Scam Information

 The Office of Student Employment and SEAN do not at any time send your information to potential employers.
 You must actively apply for positions in order to be considered.
 Should you receive an email regarding a position you did not actively apply for, use extreme caution and do not apply for the position or send any personal information.
 Follow the guidelines below when dealing with potential scams:

-- You should report any unsolicited job offers to the IT Help Desk at email@example.com by attaching the email you received so that IT can block the address if it is from a malicious sender.
+- You should report any unsolicited job offers to the IT Service Desk at email@example.com by attaching the email you received so that IT can block the address if it is from a malicious sender.

 - You can also report it directly to the FBI's Internet Crime Complaint Center at https://www.ic3.gov/default.aspx.